Form preview

 3

-Edit irs 4684 form.
+Edit IRS 4684.
 Text may be added and replaced, new objects can be included, pages can be rearranged, watermarks and page numbers can be added, and so on.
 When you're done editing, click Done and then go to the Documents tab to combine, divide, lock, or unlock the file.

 4